jtorral/repmgrRocky/README.md

 These numbers are used to identify which container will be the initial primary db server.
 As you guessed it, the server ending in -1 will be the primary. sed on the role and server name, primary or standby, config files willbe created and commands executed.

-Security fo rthis is minimal since this is a playground.
+Security for this is minimal since this is a playground.
 Passwords are the same as the usernames.

-postgres user password is 'postgres' repmgr user password is 'repmgr'
+* postgres user password is 'postgres'
+* repmgr user password is 'repmgr'

 Additionally, a .pgpass file is created with a minimum of 6 entries based on the server name you create.